FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8) and is derived from the Old English terms calf and tun, which means calf and enclosure, respectively.
 It meant the farm where calves are raised.
 The village of Cawthorne's name appeared as Caltorne in the Domesday Book.
 Further research revealed that the name is derived from the Old English terms cald and thorne, which mean cold and thorn tree, respectively.
 It meant exposed thorn tree, and probably indicated a location marked by a solitary thorn tree.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cawthorne include Cawthorn, Cawthorne, Cauthorn, Cauthorne, Cawtharne, Cothern, Cothern, Cawthern and many more.

 This web page shows only a small excerpt of our Cawthorne research.
 Another 309 words (22 lines of text) covering the years 1175, 1273, 1379, 1719, 1788, 1605, 1659, 1719 and 1761 are included under the topic Early Cawthorne History in all our PDF Extended History products and printed products wherever possible.

 Another 28 words (2 lines of text) are included under the topic Early Cawthorne Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 This page was last modified on 8 March 2016 at 10:13.